apptentive/apptentive-android/README.md

+# BETA

+Welcome to the Apptentive Message Center Beta.
+Message Center enables direct, two-way customer communication within your app.
+To get started, please email [beta@apptentive.com](mailto:beta@apptentive.com) and request that your account be enabled for the beta.
+Then, downloading the SDK and following the upgrade instructions below to integrate.
+Please note that this is beta software – we're eager for your feedback and appreciate you spending time with it, but we don't yet recommend shipping your app with the beta integrated.
+We're hoping to release the official version of Message Center shortly.

 # Overview
 This document will guide you through the installation and configuration of the Apptentive SDK in your Android apps.
 Laid out below are instructions that will allow you to ask users to rate your app, give feedback about app performance, and